 all dynamic paths through a program in an effort to find bugs and to prove

 properties of functions.
 A major feature of klee is that it can produce a

 testcase in the event that it detects a bug.

 linker.
 That is a drop-in replacement for system linkers

 In addition to official subprojects of LLVM, there are a broad variety of

 of LLVM for various tasks.
 Through these external projects you can use

-LLVM to compile Ruby, Python, Haskell, Java, D, PHP, Pure, Lua, and a number of
+LLVM to compile Ruby, Python, Haskell, Rust, D, PHP, Pure, Lua, Julia, and a number of

 other languages.
 A major strength of LLVM is its versatility, flexibility, and